 In a 2014-2015 national study, the Institute for the Advancement of the American Legal System surveyed 24,000 participating lawyers, from diverse practice backgrounds, regarding about a dozen foundational “short term” skills.
 The participating lawyers most frequently cited legal research skills as foundational–84% of those surveyed found it necessary in the “short term” as a foundational skill to legal thinking.
 Legal research isn’t just a routine activity.
 As this guide will demonstrate, it is part of legal thinking.

-This guide is meant to supplement instruction in Lawyering Skills 1 for first-year law students at UMKC.
+This guide is meant to supplement instruction in Lawyering Skills I for first-year law students at UMKC.
 The guide is limited in scope by the time constraints of the course.
-I always encourage students to take advanced legal research courses to supplement their skills.
-I also recommend Thinking About Legal Research, as an advanced/refresher guide to legal research.
+Students are encouraged to take advanced legal research courses to supplement their skills.
+Check out Thinking About Legal Research, an advanced/refresher guide to legal research.

 Prior to ever sitting down at a computer search engine or database or visiting the library, it is important to work your problem for everything you can find in it to help you with your search.

 The above illustrates identifying terms to the "work the problem" before commencing research.
 It uses a "who, what, why, when, how" framework.
 For more insight see, Paul D. Callister, Working the Problem, 91 Illinois Bar J. 43-44, Jan.
 2003.

 Essentially, you want to ask the questions from your middle-school writing class.

 |Parties||Who are we representing (i.e., which side of the issue are we on–buyer or seller, plaintiff or defendant, etc.)?
 What legal entities are involved (any trusts, corporations, partnerships, etc.)?|

 |Descriptive Words of Facts||Besides the term "profit-sharing plan" are there other terms, I should be using like "pension" or "retirement"?
 I'm not sure if I understand the difference or if it matters.|